-I know what you're thinking: Kitchen appliances aren't exactly the most exciting aspect of designing your culinary space.
-In fact, you may even be reading this begrudgingly or out of pure necessity.
-I get it.
+We know what you're thinking: Kitchen appliances aren't exactly the most exciting aspect of designing your culinary space.
 Why drone on and on about sinks and stovetops when we could be discussing luxurious stone countertops?
-Or fancy kitchen lighting?
+Or fancy cabinetry?
 How much is there to really consider when it comes to selecting kitchen appliances?

 Well, actually, quite a bit!
-A beautiful cook space is nothing without the key pieces that make it fully functional, so you'll want to do your due diligence regarding budget, size, style/finishes, and sustainable features.
+A modern kitchen takes into account the look and feel of the appliances, so you'll want to do your due diligence regarding budget, size, style/finishes, sustainable features, and overall functionality.
 But don't sweat it, we've broken down absolutely everything you need to know when it comes to selecting the perfect refrigerator, stove, dishwasher, and even small gadgets like coffee makers, toasters, and microwaves.
 Suffice it to say, we've got you covered.
-Keep scrolling to find the best kitchen appliances to suit your needs.
+Keep scrolling to find the best appliance ideas that can really improve your overall kitchen design.

 The refrigerator is up there as one of the most expensive appliances you'll purchase for your kitchen, so take your time considering how much you can afford to allocate for this hardworking kitchen appliance.
-Certain factors that will affect the budget could be brand name (as you'll find with pretty much anything you buy), and extra bells and whistles (an ice maker and water dispenser will up the price).
+The primary factors that will affect the cost include brand name (as you'll find with pretty much anything you buy) and features (an ice maker and water dispenser for example).
 Consider a refurbished model to accommodate a tight budget while still checking off everything on your wish list.

 When it comes to dishwashers, efficiency is the most important consideration to make.
 Compared to the models that were built a decade ago, newer dishwashers will use about a third of the water — so it's important to purchase the newest option possible for your budget.

 Other questions you'll run into when it comes to selecting your dishwasher will be noise level (more expensive models will generally be quieter due to better insulation), and door panel/handle style.
-Some ultra sleek models conceal all of the buttons and various wash cycles in a concealed area on top of the washer rather than on the front of it, making them a perfect choice for a modern, clean kitchen renovation.
-Or, similar to the previously mentioned refrigerator, you can opt for an integrated style that blends in seamlessly with the kitchen cabinets, as pictured in this culinary space designed by Stephanie Gamble Interiors.
+Some ultra sleek models conceal all of the buttons and various wash cycles in a concealed area on top of the washer rather than on the front of it, making them a perfect choice for a modern, clean kitchen.
+Or, similar to the previously mentioned refrigerator, you can opt for an integrated style that blends in seamlessly with the kitchen cabinets, as pictured above.

 Colors and Finishes